mppmu/GeDetComptonScatteringAnalysis.jl/README.md

 Main functions of interest are `stack_and_merge_at_z()` and `get_all_z()`.
-`stack_and_merge_at_z` produces for a specified radius, height z and angle phi one filtered lh5 file, containing the core DAQ_energies and merged data from both czt cameras.\
+`stack_and_merge_at_z` produces for a specified radius, height z and angle phi one preprocessed lh5 file, containing the core DAQ_energies and merged data from both czt cameras.\
 `get_all_z` uses those previously produced files to reconstruct the z position of each 'two-hit' event.